atamis/ironic-space-lisp/README.md

 ## Plan

-lisp strings -> AST -> simplified AST -> "bytecode" -> VM -> scheduler
+lisp strings -> AST -> simplified AST -> VM -> scheduler

-Currentlying working on "bytecode" -> VM.
+Currently working on "bytecode" -> VM.

 ### lisp strings -> AST

-Use some kind of parser library
+Use some kind of parser library.
+Hopefully parses to built in data structures.

 ### AST -> simplified AST

 "Undo" all the sugar

-### simplified AST -> "bytecode"
+### simplified AST -> VM

-Convert prefix to infix, and all code into opcodes.

-Maybe the above step should convert regular lisp code into prefix "opcodes", and this converts to infix and makes it real "bytecode".

-"bytecode" because it's not really bytecode, it's a weird enum mix of literals and opcodes.

-### "bytecode" -> VM

-VM runs the "bytecode" in its own environment.
-Because the "bytecode" is concatenative infix, can easy run single or batched steps.
+Run the simplified AST directly in the stepped VM.
+VM has to be stepped to enable preemptive scheduling.

 ### VM -> scheduler